 The movie-themed park was originally introduced as Disney-MGM Studios in 1989 with the intention of becoming a fully functional television and movie production studio.
-In fact, Ernest Saves Christmas, among other films, was produced at the studio (which is now called Disney's Hollywood Studios) before it opened as a theme park.
+In fact, Ernest Saves Christmas, among other films, was produced at the studio—now called Disney's Hollywood Studios—before it opened as a theme park.

 Walt Disney originally planned for Epcot to be a model community.

-It sounds a bit creepy, but Epcot, which stands for Experimental Prototype Community of Tomorrow, was intended to be a "planned environment demonstrating to the world what American communities can accomplish through proper control of planning and design," said Walt Disney in a documentary.
+It sounds a bit creepy, but a Walt Disney documentary revealed that Epcot—which stands for Experimental Prototype Community of Tomorrow—was actually intended to be a "planned environment demonstrating to the world what American communities can accomplish through proper control of planning and design."

 Some of the food served at Epcot is grown inside the park.

 The Land, a 2.5 million-square-foot pavilion dedicated to human interaction with the earth, is home to one of Epcot's most popular rides, Soarin' Around the World.
-But surprisingly, it is also the place where much of the park's produce and seafood is grown.
-On the Living with the Land boat ride, guests can learn about agriculture and see where Disney horticulturalists use growing techniques to harvest foods that are later served at both Sunshine Seasons and Garden Grill restaurants.
+But surprisingly, it's also the place where much of the park's produce and seafood is grown and harvested.
+On the Living with the Land boat ride, guests can learn about agriculture and see where Disney horticulturalists use growing techniques to harvest foods that are later served at the Sunshine Seasons and Garden Grill restaurants.

-You can order treats off of a secret menu at Disney.
+You can order treats off of a secret menu at Disney parks.

 The daughter of the Frozen songwriters got to sing in the movie.